 tel: +421 911 882 879, +421 918 988 309 e-mail: firstname.lastname@example.org We will send you a quotation after we receive your booking application.

-Granting the consent: By ticking the field and clicking the “Send” button, I hereby give my consent pursuant to Act No. 18/2018 Coll. on the protection of personal data and on amendments to certain acts, as amended (hereinafter only referred to as the “PPD Act”), and pursuant to EU general data protection regulation No. 2016/679 (hereinafter only referred to as the “GDPR”) to ELEVATION, s.r.o., with registered office at Zochova 3, 811 03 Bratislava, company ID (IČO): 36 676 926, registered in the Business Register of the Bratislava I District Court, section: Sa, file No.: 42369/B (hereinafter only referred to as the “Controller”) for the processing of my personal data in the following scope: first name, surname and email address (hereinafter only referred to as the “Personal Data”) also for the marketing purposes (especially for receiving newsletters, offers for Controller’s goods and services, as well as offers for goods and services provided by the companies and partners of the Across Private Investments group, and for customer satisfaction surveys) (hereinafter only referred to as the “Purpose”).
+Granting consent: By checking the box and pressing the “send” button in accordance with Act no. 18/2018 Z.z. on Personal Data Protection and on Amendments to Certain Acts, as amended (hereinafter referred to as the “ZoOOÚ”) and the General EU Data Protection Regulation no. 2016/679 (hereinafter referred to as “GDPR”) I grant to Premium Star Hotels, a.s., Operation Mountain Hotel Sliezsky dom, with its registered office at Zochova 3, 811 03 Bratislava, ID number: 47 432 039, registered in the Commercial Register of the District Court Bratislava I, section : Sa, file no .: 5847 / B (hereinafter referred to as the “Operator”) consent to the processing of my personal data in the scope of: name, surname and email (hereinafter referred to as “Personal Data”) also for marketing purposes (especially for sending newsletters, sending offers for the Operator’s products and services, as well as for the products and services of the companies and partners of the Across Private Investments group, for the evaluation of customer satisfaction) (hereinafter referred to as the “Purpose”).

-This consent to the processing of personal data represents a free, specific, informed and clear expression of my will.
+This consent to the processing of personal data is a freely given, concrete, informed and unambiguous expression of my will.

-Duration of consent: This consent has been given to the Controller for a period of three (3) years, or until its withdrawal.
+Period of consent: This consent is granted to the Operator for a period of three (3) years, resp. until the withdrawal of consent.

-Withdrawing the consent: This consent to the processing of Personal Data for the specified Purpose may be withdrawn at any time by a written notice sent to the Controller’s address at ELEVATION, s.r.o., Zochova 3, 811 03 Bratislava, or by email to firstname.lastname@example.org.
-If the consent is withdrawn, the Controller will no longer process the Personal Data for the specified Purpose, the Personal Data will be mechanically erased (destroyed) and will not be further processed in any database.
+Withdrawal of consent: This consent to the processing of Personal Data for a given purpose can be revoked at any time, in writing to the Operator’s address: Premium Star Hotels, a.s., Zochova 3, 811 03 Bratislava or by email at email@example.com.
+In the event of revocation of the consent, the Operator will not further process the Personal Data for the given Purpose, the personal data will be mechanically destroyed (shredded) and will not be further processed in any database.